Oblique transition in hypersonic double-wedge flow: Nonlinear interactions of oblique waves

 Collapse of spatial profiles that characterize amplification of streaks irrespective of the amplitude of oblique disturbances, which differ by $\mathcal{O}(10^4)$, shows that streaks generated via quadratic interactions of oblique waves undergo linear amplification in the separation zone.
 This demonstrates predictive power of the weakly nonlinear analysis across the range of forcing amplitudes.
-In what follows, we utilize input-output analysis to characterize evolution of streaks and uncover corresponding amplification mechanisms.
+In what follows, we utilize the input-output modes obtained from the resolvent analysis to characterize evolution of \tc{black}{$\cO (\epsilon^2)$ steady streamwise streaks} and uncover corresponding amplification mechanisms.